Back to Insights

 News 06/18/2020 - 13:34 by Swami Nathan

 For nearly a decade, Microsoft / Office 365 was Microsoft’s flagship office software plan.
 It is popular with companies of all sizes and has attained high adoption rates and user loyalty.
 Microsoft’s ability to build numerous Microsoft 365 plans for different types of companies has been essential to this success.
-But it has become harder to select the correct Microsoft 365 package, as Microsoft has extended plans to provide many different solutions.
+However, it has become harder to select the correct Microsoft 365 package, as Microsoft has extended plans to provide many different solutions.

 Here's a guide on how to choose the right Microsoft 365 business plan: